 How to eat these Spinach falafel balls

-- These vegan falafel croquettes are delicious simply dipped into a sauce, especially this tzatziki.
-They make for a perfect appetizer or snack.
+- These vegan falafel croquettes are delicious simply dipped into a sauce, especially this tzatziki or this vegan ranch dip.
+Or if you love spicy food, then try dipping them in this vegan buffalo sauce.

 - Make a colorful bowl: Start with a base of brown rice and spinach, then top with falafel along with diced cucumber, tomato and kalamata olives.
 Add a sauce like a tzatziki or a tahini based sauce.